neerajk555/SQL-Training-exercise/Capstone_Project.md

 **Task:** Create the database and tables with proper data types, primary keys, foreign keys, and constraints.

-**🎯 For MVP (Minimum Viable Product):** Create the 5 REQUIRED tables (members, authors, books, book_copies, loans).
-You can add the optional tables later!
+**🎯 Required:** Create ALL 9 tables (members, authors, books, book_copies, loans, fines, events, event_registrations, audit_log) with proper constraints and relationships.

 **Requirements:**
 - Use appropriate data types for each column